-- For an idealised geometry similar to that of the RIS the model produces a clear Msf frequency (Fig. 2) matching observations made in this area.
-When forcing the model with a geometry more typical of the Siple ice coast and diurnal tides the long period modulation remains but some features of the response are quite different (see Fig. 3).
-Firstly the long period response is at Mf frequency, as would be expected from a combination of K_1 and O_1 tidal constituents.
-In addition, the diurnal signal remains relatively strong even far upstream of the grounding line but the overall amplitudes for both long - and short period motion are much smaller than the previous case.
-The amplitudes of both long only ~ 1 cm is too small to be measureable using current GPS techniques.
-We therefore conclude that Mf amplitudes on the Siple Ice Coast ice streams are expected to be small and difficult to measure, and about an order of magnitude less than the Msf signal found on the Filchner-Ronne ice streams. - Simulations in which the grounding line could migrate back and forth with the tide give a long period modulation in flow that is qualitatively the same as those without migration (Fig. 4).
-Changing the slope of the bed near the grounding line in order to allow for more or less migration alters the magnitude of the Msf response only and the transmission of semi-diurnal forcing upstream appears to be unaffected. - Based on the results of the linearised model shown in Fig. 6 it is clear that the different responses at semi-diurnal, diurnal, Msf and Mf frequencies are expected.
-When the model is forced systematically with a range of different periods a clear relationship appears between the stress-coupling length scale of the signal amplitude upstream of
+For an idealised ice stream geometry, the model produces a clear Msf frequency (Fig. 2) matching observations made in this area.
+When forcing the model with a geometry more typical of the Siple coast and diurnal tides, the long-period modulation remains but some features of the response are quite different (see Fig. 3).
+Firstly, the long-period response is at Mf frequency, as would be expected from a combination of K_1 and O_1 tidal constituents.
+In addition, the diurnal signal remains relatively strong even far upstream of the grounding line, but the overall amplitudes for both long and short-period motion are much smaller than the previous case.
+The amplitude of only $\sim 1 \,\mathrm{cm}$ is too small to be measurable using current GPS techniques.
+We therefore conclude that Mf amplitudes on the Siple coast ice streams are expected to be small and difficult to measure, and about an order of magnitude less than the Msf signal found on the Filchner-Ronne ice streams.

-25 the grounding line and the ocean boundary condition period.
+Simulations in which the grounding line could migrate back and forth with the tide give a long-period modulation in flow that is qualitatively the same as those without migration (Fig. 5).
+Changing the slope of the bed near the grounding line in order to allow for more or less migration alters the magnitude of the Msf response only, and the transmission of semi-diurnal forcing upstream appears to be unaffected.

+Based on the results of the linearised model shown in Fig. 7, it is clear that the different responses at semi-diurnal, diurnal, Msf and Mf frequencies are expected.
+When the model is forced systematically with a range of different periods, a clear relationship appears between the stress-coupling length scale of the signal amplitude upstream of the grounding line and the ocean boundary condition period.
 Deviations from the mean horizontal flow decay exponentially for periods of a few days.
-For longer periods this relationship breaks down and appears to be approaching a limit at T = 12 days.
-The cause of this lies in the visco-elastic rheology of the model; at short loading periods the ice behaves purely elastically but once this loading period passes a certain threshold the ice is dominantly viscous, at which point loading period has no effect.
+For longer periods, this relationship breaks down and appears to be approaching a limit at T = 16days.
+The cause of this lies in the viscoelastic rheology of the model; at short loading periods the ice behaves purely elastically but once this loading period passes a certain threshold the ice is dominantly viscous, at which point loading period has no effect.
 We can relate this threshold to the effective relaxation time of the Maxwell model where